6 CRM Myths You Usually Hear That Are All False

-Updates in security is another thing that CRM companies like Infusionsoft do often which ensures that all data stored in their database is protected.
+Updates in security is another thing that CRM companies like Infusionsoft by Keap do often which ensures that all data stored in their database is protected.
 These updates also make sure that there are no errors, much-needed upgrades are done, and new security features are added.

 5. CRM is For Big Companies